 PMOs usually service software teams.

-It makes sense.
-You solve for the majority of use cases and worry about exceptions when they come up.
 If software development represents the largest chunk of the puzzle to solve, DevOps is the exception to be dealt with later.
 Modern Agile frameworks were built with software development as their focus, so it’s relatively easy to find PMs and processes that work for those teams.
-There are tons of online resources on this.
 You can find lots of qualified candidates, coaches, and so on.
 DevOps is a different beast.
-I’ve seen a lot of organizations struggle to find PMs that can hang with the chaos DevOps teams deal with, let alone add value.
+I’ve seen a lot of organizations struggle to find PMs that can hang with the chaos DevOps teams deal with.

 You can't automate your way to a better state.